Home » Blog » How to Create Tension in Your Novel

 How to Create Tension in Your Novel

-Tension is the high-stakes feeling readers get when characters are in trouble—and as a book editor, it’s probably the number-one thing I see that causes a book to fail.
+Tension in novels refers to the emotional and psychological strain or suspense that keeps readers engaged and invested in the story.
+It’s the sense of anticipation, worry, or excitement about what will happen next, and it is a crucial element in creating a compelling narrative.
+In other words, tension is the high-stakes feeling readers get when characters are in trouble—and as a book editor, it’s probably the number-one thing I see that causes a book to fail.

 When done properly, tension will propel a reader forward through the book, encouraging them to turn the page to find out what will happen next—whether in the story itself or to the character specifically.
 No matter what genre you’re writing in, there are hundreds of situations in your book’s story concept that could play out; it’s your role as the author to make sure readers are aware of these stakes and to play them up to create tension.